Dirosc7/se_project_aroundtheus/README.md

 #  Around The U.S.

 #  Continuing to build functionality on the interactive "Around The U.S." The page provides an interface where users can add, remove, or like photos.
+Pop up windows now require valid input to be saved with error messages.

 #  Functionality and Technologies demonstrated